summary refs log tree commit diff stats

 [Project] Antichecked Exceptions

-An alternative to checked exceptions that actually catches bugs and prevents unintended exceptions from being accidentally caught/silenced.
-Made for Python.
+An alternative to checked exceptions that actually catches bugs and

 -rw-r--r--.gitignore1